nilearn/nilearn/doc/connectivity/functional_connectomes.rst

 .. topic:: **Exercise: correlation matrix of rest fMRI on probabilistic atlas**
    :class: green

-   Try to compute the correlation matrix of the first subject of the ADHD dataset downloaded with :func:`nilearn.datasets.fetch_adhd` with the MSDL atlas downloaded via :func:`nilearn.datasets.fetch_atlas_msdl`.
+   Try to compute the correlation matrix of the first subject of the resting-state development dataset downloaded with :func:`nilearn.datasets.fetch_development_rsfmri` with the MSDL atlas downloaded via :func:`nilearn.datasets.fetch_atlas_msdl`.